dimalinux/spoofsourceip/README.md

 ## UDP Spoofer (udpspoof)

-### Options
-Use `udpspoof --help` to get the output below:
+`udpspoof` injects a UDP packet at the Ethernet frame level on the interface specified by the --interface (-i) flag.
+For `udpspoof` to work, the destination MAC needs to be different from the MAC address of the interface performing the injection.
+Either use 2 hosts, or a single host with multiple interfaces (e.g. a host with both wired and wireless interfaces).

+You cannot use the loopback interface for testing, as the loopback interface operates above the ethernet frame level and has no MAC address.

+The source MAC and source IP are both spoofable.

+View the full options list with the `--help` flag:
 ```
+$ udpspoof --help
 Usage of udpspoof:
-      --dest-ip string       Destination IP address (default uses an address on the local --interface device)
+  -i, --interface string     Network interface for packet injection (default "en0")
+      --source-mac string    MAC address in the Ethernet frame source (default is not spoofed)
+      --source-ip string     Sending address in the IP header (default is not spoofed)
+      --source-port uint16   UDP Source port (default 9999)
-      --dest-mac string      MAC address of the destination IP or gateway (default uses the source MAC)
+      --dest-mac string      MAC address of the destination IP or gateway (required)
+      --dest-ip string       Destination IP address (required)
       --dest-port uint16     Destination port (default 8888)
-  -i, --interface string     Local network device name that will send the packet (default "en0")
-  -p, --payload string       UDP payload specified in hex with no leading '0x' (default "DEADBEEF")
+  -p, --payload string       UDP payload specified in hex (default "DEADBEEF")
-      --source-ip string     [Spoofed] Sending address in the packet's IP header (default "8.8.8.8")
-      --source-port uint16   [Spoofed] Source port (default 9999)```
 ```

 ### Full example: Receive DNS response on different host than request